athieriot/crime-challenge/README.md

 # Exercise 1:

 You are a new freelance agency and have taken a maintenance contract over the Drones.

-First, in order to start your new company, you need to be able to receive the Drones broadcasting news and register as a Drone contractor.
+First, in order to start your new company, you need to register as a Drone contractor.

 Technically, you need to create a webserver that will listen to an endpoint: